 Our modern slavery statement outlines our approach to tackling human trafficking, forced labour, bonded labour and child slavery.

 At a time when people are having to take greater responsibility for their own finances, there is also an increasing demand for trusted advice and support to meet their needs.
-By supporting financial education – through initiatives such as KickStart Money, developing solutions that make saving easier, and helping people access financial advice, we aim to help more people obtain the security and confidence to achieve their savings goals.
+By supporting financial education – through initiatives such as KickStart Money and First Nations Foundation - developing solutions that make saving easier, and helping people access financial advice, we aim to help more people obtain the security and confidence to achieve their savings goals.

 Copyright © abrdn plc 2021.
 All rights reserved.